- Forming Groups

 Students who do not register for Room Selection will not receive lottery numbers, will not be able to take part in the Housing Lottery, and will lose their guarantee of housing for next academic year.

-After registering, students may form groups for the Housing Lottery (see deadlines below for forming 4-, 5-, 6-, and 2/3-person Groups).
+After registering, students may form groups on the Barnard Housing Portal (see deadlines below for forming 4-, 5-, 6-, and 2/3-person Groups).

 Students looking for other students to form groups with can post on the Facebook Thread linked below: